manojn0010/E-Commerce-Marketplace-Analysis/README.md

 1. Clone the repository.
 2. Download the dataset from the source listed below.
 3. Extract the CSV files into the `data/` directory.
-4. From `scripts/`, run each script manually in order
+4. From `scripts/`, run each script manually in order, if working on Workbench
-   **or** execute the full SQL-side pipeline using: `scripts/run_all/00_run_all.sql`.
+   **or** execute the full SQL-end pipeline using: `SOURCE scripts/run_all/00_run_all.sql;`
+   *Multiple script execution is not possible on workbench.
+Use Command Prompt within the project directory folder.*
-5. Create an R project with the same directory.
+6. Create an R project with the same directory.
-6. Generate visualizations using the R scripts in `scripts/visualisation/`.
+7. Generate visualizations using the R scripts in `scripts/visualisation/`.
-7. Running `v0_set_up.R` file first is important for the execution of all the R files after.
+8. Running `v0_set_up.R` file first is important for the execution of all the R files after.

 ## Data Source
 This project uses the Brazilian E-Commerce Public Dataset by Olist.